AlmiraMAnderson/Project-Personal-Blog-Website/README.md

 I got frustrated several times only to find out that there was only a missing slash, or comma, or apostrophe...

-I learn that you have to be really precise and have an eye for detail.
+I learned that you have to be really precise and have an eye for detail.

 A single typo can cost you a day's worth of work.